nuxt/docs/en/guide/directory-structure.md

 ### The Assets Directory

-The `assets` directory contains your un-compiled assets such as Less, Sass or JavaScript.
+The `assets` directory contains your un-compiled assets such as Stylus or Sass files, images, or fonts.

 [More documentation about Assets integration](/guide/assets)